UQAM’s School of Management Sciences

 Transparency was key in providing the audience with authentic messaging throughout the campaign.
 Consistent updates were provided on donation goals, enabling crowdfunding participants to see if objectives were being met.
 The content calendar that Phil prepared for the ESG team included our recommendations for graphics, text, and tone for more than 90 posts, segmented for an audience of more than 60 000 people across 5 different social media channels (Facebook, Twitter, Instagram, LinkedIn and YouTube).
 Participation in GivingTuesday allowed ESG’s campaign to be part of a wider philanthropic movement gaining traction locally and around the world.

 ESG had a specific goal to increase community engagement and awareness about the role the new pavilion would play within Quebec’s thriving business community.
-This campaign helped successfully position them as a creative hub for business innovation.
+According to the data compiled by UQAM 33% of donors to this campaign were new donors.
+This campaign helped successfully position the business school as a creative hub for innovation in Montreal.

 The dean of the School of Management Sciences, Komlan Sedzro, declared during an interview with Finance et Investissement that “the new space is an ecosystem for us, where we want ideas to collide and illuminate.”
 By showcasing the latest research, young minds eager to learn, experienced teachers, and innovative business creators, the campaign framed ESG as a magnetic pole – attracting the brightest students but also enticing essential support from the private sector and the community at large.